Acerca de

 Principal Investigator

-Dean has been investigating mechanisms of developmental change and tracing the developmental trajectories of higher-level abilities such as language back to their basic-level origins in infancy, in typical and atypical populations.
-He is a senior lecturer at the Faculty of Science & Engineering, Anglia Ruskin University, supervisor on PBS6 at the University of Cambridge, Chartered Psychologist, and Fellow of the Cambridge Philosophical Society.
+Dean is a lecturer in the Department of Psychology at City, University of London.
+He investigates mechanisms of developmental change and traces the developmental trajectories of higher-level abilities such as language back to their basic-level origins in infancy, in typical and atypical populations.

 DR HANA D'SOUZA